 • Foundations: The core Th.D. seminar, taken in a student’s first semester in the program.

-• Focal Issues: Credit for this course is awarded for participation in six CRAFT colloquia spread across the academic year.
-Ordinarily all six colloquia will be taken in sequence over the course of the year, but it is possible for students to spread their attendance out over two years if necessary.
-Students participate in these sessions synchronously, either in person or remotely through a live web link.
-Students may make up one missed session per semester (except for the final colloquium of the year) by watching the recording posted online after the meeting.
+• Focal Issues: Credit for this course is awarded for participation in five CRAFT colloquia spread across the first two academic years.
+Ordinarily the first four colloquia will be taken in sequence over the course of the first year, but it is possible for students to spread their attendance out over two years if necessary.
+Students may make up one missed session per semester (except for the final colloquium) by watching the recording posted online after the meeting.

 • Supervised teaching session in which the student